dmh2000/ApiGenNodeHack/README.md

 Well, no. Not right off at least.
 You see, the Javascript client SDK AWS generates assumes it will run in a browser, not Node.
 So as is you can't just add it to your Node app.

+There are a couple of solutions to this problem in Github (search: AWS generated javascript apiGateway in Node) which are probably better than this approach but for fast and dirty usage this is enough.

 Here are some of the problems:

-- the files it generates are intended to be added using \<script\> elements.
-They are not built as normal Node modules you can just **require**
+- the files the AWS Javascript API generator produces are intended to be used in \<script\> elements in a browser.
+They are not built as normal Node modules you can just _require_
 - a bit of the code it generates uses browser resources that won't work in Node without a lot of fiddling.
 - see the src/apiGateway-js-sdk/README.md in this repo for the usage instructions it generates.
 You'll see it is all about the browser.